Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 ### As a first time user

-- I want to see a unique and uniform design and color scheme.
+- I want to see a unique and uniform design and consistent color scheme.
 - I want a responsive site that will accomodate all screen sizes.
 - I want buttons that work as they are supposed to.
 - I want a how to play section that gives instructions on how to play the game.
 - I want to get an indication as to what question I am currently and and how many questions i have left.
-- I want to be able to see my score during and after the quiz.
+- I want to see my score both during and after the quiz.
 - I want to see an indication on whether i got a correct or wrong answer.
 - I want to see a leaderboard feature to which i can add my own name if i get a high score.